WRITTEN & SHOT ON iPHONE BY: STEVE HOLLOWAY

 How about less than $1,400.00 for a Camera Kit, Go Bag Kit, Light Kit and Grip Bag Kit?

-Here is everything in my kit pack.
+Here is everything in my kit.
 Use it as an idea starter and build your kit based on what you shoot or would like to shoot.

 Some of the items were ordered through B&H Photo but most were ordered through Amazon.